 Pyrolysis of lignin, derived from lignocellulosic biomass, produces bio-oils with high oxygen content (20-45 wt.%).
 These bio-oils can be upgraded by hydrodeoxygenation (HDO), a thermal catalytic process under H2 pressure, to obtain more valuable oxygen-free products.
 Thus, we combine theoretical and experimental techniques to elaborate, characterize, and test innovative HDO catalysts.
-Among different catalysts and supports, iron supported on silica proves an optimal selectivity/activity with a low deactivation rate.
-Different amorphous silica surfaces having various silanol densities (7.2, 5.9, 4.6, 3.3, 2, 1.1 OH/nm2) have been considered.
-DFT calculations show negligible CO competition on phenol adsorption over those surfaces, which makes them more favorable than conventionally used CoMoS supports.
+Among different catalysts and supports, iron supported on silica proves an optimal selectivity/activity with low deactivation rate .
+Different amorphous silica surfaces having various silanol densities (7.2, 5.9, 4.6, 3.3, 2, 1.1 OH/nm2) have been considered .
+DFT calculations show negligible CO competition on phenol adsorption over those surfaces , which make them more favorable than conventionally used CoMoS supports.
 Among them, the one with 3.3 OH/nm2 appears to exhibit the highest selectivity for the direct C-O bond cleavage with less water competition effect.

-Then single iron atom catalysts (SACs) supported on mesoporous silica were elaborated following the Sol-gel mechanism using non-ionic (P123) and metallic (CTAF) surfactants as porogen.
-Tuning the P123/CTAF molar ratio enables to control of the iron loading, as well as the silica structural properties.
-SACS, Fe-impregnated, and Fe/Cu impregnated catalysts were tested for guaiacol HDO conversion, and results proved that Fe-Cu has a better performance (90% conversion, 70% phenol selectivity) than pure Fe catalysts since the incorporation of Cu facilitates the reduction of Fe(III) species.
+Then single iron atom catalysts (SACs) supported on mesoporous silica were elaborated following the Sol-gel mechanism using non-ionic (P123) and metallic (CTAF) surfactants as porogens [4,5].
+Tuning the P123/CTAF molar ratio enables to control the iron loading, as well as the silica structural properties, Fe-impregnated and Fe/Cu impregnated catalysts were tested for guaiacol HDO conversion and results proved that Fe-Cu have a better performance (90% conversion, 70% phenol selectivity) than pure Fe catalysts since incorporation of Cu facilitates the reduction of Fe(III) species.